 - Environmental sustainability: Sugarcane absorbs CO2 during its growth, offering a reduced carbon footprint for the resulting plastic.
 This characteristic positions sugar cane plastic as a potentially carbon-neutral material, in contrast to the carbon-heavy production of traditional plastics.

-- Renewability: Utilizing sugarcane, a renewable resource, this plastic lessens the reliance on finite fossil fuels, aligning with global sustainability goals.
+- Renewability: Utilizing sugarcane, a renewable resource, lessens reliance on finite fossil fuels, aligning with global sustainability goals.

-- Recyclability: Matching the physical properties of conventional plastics, sugar cane plastic can enter existing recycling streams, supporting the circular economy and reducing the need for virgin plastic production.
+- Recyclability: Matching the physical properties of conventional plastics, sugar cane plastic can enter existing recycling streams seamlessly.

 Considerations and challenges